Popularity: Very High

 Wave Tack: Port (from the left)

-In a good north-easterly, Greece’s best windsurfers loop, spock and shred the waves in cross-on wind from the left.
+With NE wind, Greece’s best windsurfers loop, spock and shred the waves in cross-onshore wind from the left.
 Average force 20-30 knots depends of the forecast.
-Follow the rights of way to avoid collisions, as it gets really busy.
+Follow the rights of way to avoid collisions, as it gets really busy!

 For freestyle windsurf frequent sail size 4.8 - 5.2.
-The biggest freestyle area at the right side of the reef, with NE winds.
+The biggest freestyle area at the right side of the reef.

 Depth: Shallow (walking several steps not to step on)